konvajs/site/source/docs/drag_and_drop/Drag_an_Image.md

-title: Drag and Drop an Image
+title: HTML5 Canvas Drag and Drop an Image
 ---

 To drag and drop an image with Konva, we can set the `draggable` property